krbz999/requestor/README.md

 ```

 ### buttonData array
 The `buttonData` array is an array of objects detailing the buttons that go on the card.
 Each object should have an `action` (an arrow function) and a `label` (a string).
-Any special parameters that should be used in the function but are unavailable due to scope can be passed in the object as well and referenced with prefixing `args.`.
+Any special parameters that should be used in the function but are unavailable due to scope can be passed in the object as well and referenced with prefixing `this.`.

 Example: